onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-4/README.md

 #### Step 4: Run a Job to download the SDC Stage Libraries to the Persistent Volume
-Create a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) that loads the lists of stage libs from the configmap, downloads them from StreamSets' public repo, expands the gzip archives and writes them to the Persistent Volume mounted at <code>/streamsets-libs</code>.
+Create a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to populate the Persistent Volume.

-The Job is defined [here](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/blob/master/examples/example-4/sdc-stage-libs-job.yaml);.
-It spins up a [BusyBox](https://www.busybox.net/about.html) container that uses shell commands to download and extract the stage libs.
+An example Job is defined [here](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/blob/master/examples/example-4/sdc-stage-libs-job.yaml);.
+It spins up a [BusyBox](https://www.busybox.net/about.html) container that uses shell commands to download and extract the stage libs, and writes them to the directory <code>/streamsets-libs</code> in the Persistent Volume.

 Run the Job by executing a command like this:
 <code>$ kubectl apply -f sdc-stage-libs-job.yaml</code>